deanna-stover/coursesCNU/2022/engl223spring2022.md

 ## [Research Paper](https://deanna-stover.github.io/coursesCNU/2022/engl223spring2022/paper)

 After I approve one of your paper ideas, you will work on developing a polished and thoughtful research paper about British Suffragettes.

+# Required Textbooks

+**You must use these editions of the texts.**

+* H.G.
+Wells, *Ann Veronica*, Broadview Press (ISBN: 9781554812301)
+* Constance Lytton, *Prisons and Prisoners*, Broadview Press (ISBN: 9781551115931)

+Other readings will be supplied to you.

 ### Grading Scale